Jalabre1995/ReactWeatherApp/README.md

 # ReactWeatherApp
-Building a weather Map using React
+The purpose of this project was to create a simple Weather app using the open weather map API.